hcval/challenge2021/readme.md

 It is more preferable to run or open the jupyter notebook because it contains several visualizations of different parameters

-<b>images-plots</b>: A directory with 4 visualization plots that
-are discussed thoroughly in the .pdf.

 <b>requirements</b>: A txt file with the libraries needed in order to run the notebook or the .py file.

 ## Running the notebook